Skip to main content

 6. Advanced Applications

-Mature organizations use platform models in sophisticated ways.
+Mature organizations use platform models in advanced ways.

 1. API Ecosystems: Developers use APIs to build new applications.